Teradata/product-help/Unity/Sessions/EN/Sessions.md

 # Sessions

 With Unity Systems Manager, monitor all the sessions.
+Testing